cdbharath/impedance-control-exoskeleton/README.md

 # Upper Limb Exoskeleton

-Impedance control of an exoskeleton for arm assistance
+Impedance control of an 2DOF exoskeleton upper extremity exoskeleton for arm assistance